 Direct Consolidation will allow you to consolidate your multiple federal loans into a single one at no cost.
 Your completion of the Free Federal Direct Consolidation Loan Application (FAFSA) and Master Promissory Note needs confirmation on the loans.

 If you want to consolidate and agree to repay as a new direct consolidation loan, then this is the best choice for you.

 Apply for a Direct Consolidation Loan from studentloan.org.

-Complete and submit the application online.
+Complete and apply online.

 You can download the application, print it and fill the form from studentloans.gov and send by U.S. mail

 After submission of your application online at studentloans.gov or by mailing a paper-based application,

 The Consolidation service that you requested will be completing the process of consolidation of your eligible loans

 The services will be there on point of contact for any questions that you may have on your consolidation application

 Except for the loans that you asked for which are under deferment, grace period, or forbearance, it's important to carry on the payments on these loans until the consolidation servicer says that it has been paid off.